What is a Counseling Psychologist?

 Active Learning: Understanding the implications of new information for both current and future problem-solving and decision-making.

-In 2016, there was an estimated number of 147,500 jobs in the United States for Counseling Psychologist.
+In the United States, there were 147,500 jobs for Counseling Psychologist in 2016.
 New jobs are being produced at a rate of 14.2% which is above the national average.
 The Bureau of Labor Statistics predicts 21,000 new jobs for Counseling Psychologist by 2026.
-There will be an estimated 12,100 positions for Counseling Psychologist per year.
+Due to new job openings and attrition, there will be an average of 12,100 job openings in this field each year.

 The states with the most job growth for Counseling Psychologist are Colorado, Utah, and Arizona.
 Watch out if you plan on working in Rhode Island, Maine, or Illinois.
 These states have the worst job growth for this type of profession.